On this page:

 Transfer of responsibilities for planning Victoria's shared network

-On 1 November 2025, responsibility for planning Victoria's transmission network transfers from the Australian Energy Market Operator (AEMO) to VicGrid.
-This includes the declared shared network and all associated declared network functions.
+On 1 November 2025, responsibility for planning Victoria's transmission network – referred to as declared network functions – transferred from the Australian Energy Market Operator (AEMO) to VicGrid.

 The reforms are part of the Victorian Transmission Investment Framework, which is reshaping how transmission is planned and developed in Victoria, as it transitions to renewable energy.